mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>SharedObjects/Translations</p>
 </td>
 <td valign="top" width="300pxl">
-<p>Populate this translation for each one of the LUs.
+<p>Populate this translation for each LU.
 A separate record must be created for each reference table.</p>
 </td>
 </tr>
 <tr>